QuantumPL/bib/CONTRIBUTING.md

 # How to contribute to QPLV Bib

-NOTE: ZX-calculus papers are not suitable here as [a comprehensive database]([url](https://zxcalculus.com/publications.html)) already exists.
+NOTE: We are not accepting suggestions for ZX-calculus papers as [a comprehensive database]([url](https://zxcalculus.com/publications.html)) already exists.

 ## Easiest Method